hthomann/react-redux-example/README.md

 # react-redux-example

-This example was taken from this Udemy course:
+This basis of this example was taken from this Udemy course:

 https://www.udemy.com/react-the-complete-guide-incl-redux

 It consist of a simple counter where the state is stored in Redux.

-To use it simply do a 'npm install', then an 'nmp start'.
+To use it simply clone the code then do a 'npm install', then an 'nmp start'.

 The first thing to look at is redux-basics.js.
 This simply uses Redux from a JS file that can be executed directly using Node.js; i.e.